 6. What If I Accidentally Delete an API Key?

-Our Support team has your back in the event that na API key is accidentally deleted.
-Quickly send an email to email@example.com with details on what information needs to be recovered.
+Our Support team has your back in the event that an API key is accidentally deleted.
+Reach out via our contact us form with details on what information needs to be recovered.
 We will respond within 24 hours with next steps.

 Please keep in mind that you can also view activity around API distribution and deletion in the ‘History’ section.
 Click the ‘View History’ button on the API Settings page to access this information.